Where to Go in Norway in Winter

 Jotunheimen National Park

 Commonly referred to as Home of The Giants, Jotunheimen is probably one of Norway’s most famous national parks.

-Home to a number of stunning mountain ranges, including some of the tallest peaks in the country and the highest waterfall in Norway, Vettisfossen, spending a night or two here gives you the chance to fully connect with nature.
+Home to several stunning mountain ranges, including some of the country’s tallest peaks and the highest waterfall in Norway, Vettisfossen, spending a night or two here gives you the chance to connect with nature fully.

 Glacier hikes, skiing, snowshoeing, and dog sledding are just a few of the things you can do while staying at Jotunheimen National Park during the winter months.

 While you can visit on a day trip, I highly recommend staying at least a night in the wooden huts and cabins inside the park.

 Svalbard is a cluster of islands sandwiched between the Barents Sea, Arctic Ocean, Norwegian Sea, and the Greenland Sea (yep, that’s a ton of seas!).